HomeProgrammingPythonPython Intersection of Two Lists: 5 Easy Ways to Find Common Elements

 Press ENTER to exit console.

-The set() method is another inbuilt function in the Python programming language developed to handle such mathematical issues.
-To use the set() method, we don’t have to import any packages to the program; it will usually work.
+To use the set() method, we don’t have to import any packages into the program; it will usually work.

 Code: